 Interesting TED talk by the way.
 I have William McDonough’s book on my ‘pile of books to read’.
 Will move it to the top and look forward to reading it!

 Skintnick19 Oct 10:42am

 Perhaps the first step is to invent more eco-bling to satisfy our current behavioural needs: I’m spending my savings on a wood pellet boiler.
 No more oil!

-Transition Culture is designed by Lumpy Lemon & powered by WordPress
+Transition Culture is hosted and maintained by Lumpy Lemon & powered by WordPress open source software